 Our ambition is to deliver best-in-class service to our customers.
 We build strong lasting relationships with our customers as evidenced by the long-term nature of our contracts and the high contract renewal rate.
 We spend considerable time with our customers to understand their needs and views and listen to how we can improve our offer and service for them.
-We use this knowledge to inform our decision-making and product development.
+We use this knowledge to inform our decision-making and product development, for example with the new "Hourly" volume recruitment proposition that we are developing.